daegalus/csrd/content.en/02-creating-your-character/01-type.md

 **Superhero/Post-Apocalyptic:** hero, brick, bruiser

-You’re a good ally to have in a fight.
+You're a good ally to have in a fight.
 You know how to use weapons and defend yourself.
 Depending on the genre and setting in question, this might mean wielding a sword and shield in the gladiatorial arena, an AK-47 and a bandolier of grenades in a savage firefight, or a blaster rifle and powered armor when exploring an alien planet.

 **Individual Role:** Warriors are physical,
 action-oriented people.
-They’re more likely to overcome a challenge using force than by other means, and they often take the most straightforward path toward their goals.
+They're more likely to overcome a challenge using force than by other means, and they often take the most straightforward path toward their goals.

 **Group Role:** Warriors usually take and deal the most punishment in a dangerous situation.
 Often it falls on them to protect the other group members from threats.
 This sometimes means that warriors take on leadership roles as well, at least in combat and other times of danger.

-**Societal Role:** Warriors aren’t always soldiers or mercenaries.
+**Societal Role:** Warriors aren't always soldiers or mercenaries.
 Anyone who is ready for violence, or even potential violence, might be a Warrior in the general sense.
 This includes guards, watchmen, police officers, sailors, or people in other roles or professions who know how to defend themselves with skill.

-**Advanced Warriors:** As warriors advance, their skill in battle—whether defending themselves or dishing out damage—increases to impressive levels.
+**Advanced Warriors:** As warriors advance, their skill in battle---whether defending themselves or dishing out damage---increases to impressive levels.
 At higher tiers, they can often take on groups of foes by themselves or stand toe to toe with anyone.

 ### Warrior Background Connection